-Please follow the below mentioned steps to install DDR DIMMs.
+Please follow the steps below to install DDR DIMMs.

-- Hold the DDR DIMM module by the edges and remove it from its antistatic package. - Make sure the clips at either end of the DIMM socket are pushed away from the socket.
+1. Hold the DDR DIMM module by the edges and remove it from its antistatic package.

+2. Make sure the clips at either end of the DIMM socket are pushed away from the socket.

-- 3. Position the DDR DIMM module above the socket and align the notch in the bottom edge of the module with the key in the socket. - 4.
-Insert the bottom edge of the DDR DIMM module into the socket. - When the module is seated, press down on the top edge of the DDR DIMM module until the retaining clips at the ends of the socket snap into place.
+3. Position the DDR DIMM module above the socket and align the notch in the bottom edge of the module with the key in the socket.

+4. Insert the bottom edge of the DDR DIMM module into the socket.

+5. When the module is seated, press down on the top edge of the DDR DIMM module until the retaining clips at the ends of the socket snap into place.

-Note: Please unplug the power supply before installing and removing any device, otherwise you may cause the system damage.
+Note: Please turn the system off before installing or removing any device, otherwise system damage can occur.